gbetorre/rischi/README.md

 <cite>(The realease date is in Italian format: sorry, should writing a script to convert all the dates, still I can do without...)</cite>

 ### 2025
+- [2.1.8] (10/02/2025) First draft implementation about the page to insert a new input
 - [2.1.7] (05/02/2025) Bug fix
 - [2.1.6] (03/02/2025) Added facility to insert a new process
 - [2.1.5] (29/01/2025) Added facility to insert a new macroprocess